-- Knight in Shining Armor: This is a requirement for all Knights of the Cross.
-Even before receiving Fidelacchius, he was defending Chicago in Harry and Molly's absence.
+- Knight in Shining Armor: He is defending Chicago in Harry and Molly's absence.

 - Magitek: Butters is not very strong with magic in a practical sense.
 He is, however, brilliant in the theoretical sense.
 With Bob's help, he can make enchanted items which give him a distinct edge and element of surprise, like a self-propelling skateboard that can clock up to 30mph.
 He can even make a listening device that won't short out when he sneaks it into Harry's bandages.